dneverson/HCCSearch/README.md

 # HCCSearch

 Searches a weighted problems list and is capable of adding, removing, and recommending problems for a patient when loaded into Centricity CPS 12.3 or higher.
+This will help providers determine higher weighted problems for patients.

+  Search List contains the following information:
+  - ICD10 Code
+  - Description of Problem
+  - Weight of Problem

 ## Getting Started